 Fearing a Communist plot or (as Ambrose had suspected) the use of a powerful

-inhabitants were ancestors of the people who founded the town, there weren’t too many relatives inquiring about the status of their loved ones.
+Because many of the town’s inhabitants were ancestors of the people who founded the town, there weren’t too many relatives inquiring about the status of their loved ones.
 The roads that passed through Edmondson (there were very few) were rerouted around the town.

 The FBI finished their investigation in 1967, but by then no one really cared about Edmonson anymore.
 In between the town’s disappearance in 1962 and the FBI’s final report on the incident the nation’s attention had been distracted by a number of earth-shattering events – the assassination of President Kennedy, the burgeoning Civil Rights Movement, and the U.S.’s involvement in Vietnam.

-Unfortunately, the result of the FBI’s investigation were sealed and deemed confidential.
+Unfortunately, the results of the FBI’s investigation were sealed and deemed confidential.
 As the decades progressed, nature began to overtake Edmonson, Kentucky.
 No attempt was made to rebuild or resettle the town.
 Edmonson soon became a little-known historical footnote in Kentucky’s history.
-While many of structures collapsed due to exposure, a handful of homes and one of churches remain standing, enshrouded by thick vines and a thriving deer population.
+While many of the structures collapsed due to exposure, a handful of homes and one of the churches remain standing, enshrouded by thick vines and a thriving deer population.

 In 2002, the official report from the FBI was made public after a local historian placed a Freedom of Information Request.
 Dennis Miller, president and sole member of the Edmonson Historical Society, learned the FBI officially declared the reason for the town’s spontaneous abandonment as “fears related to the possibility of nuclear annihilation and unexplained atmospheric phenomenon led to a panic-induced dispersal of the town.”